Set up groups for your team

 1. Decide how to use Google Groups in your organization

 Choose whether to create groups only in the Admin console, or let your users create their own groups in Google Groups for Business.
-For the latter, you must turn on Groups for Business—unless you set up your Google Cloud account to automatically enable new services.
-If you don't want to use Groups for Business and it was automatically turned on, you can turn off Groups for Business.
+For the latter, you must turn on Groups for Business—unless you set up your Google Cloud account to automatically turn on new services.
+Learn how to turn Groups for Business on or off.

 2. Set sharing options for Google Groups for Business

 3. Customize the web address for your Groups service

-If you turned the Groups for Business service on, you can make it easier for your users to find the Groups directory by changing the web address to something easy to remember.
+If you turned on Groups for Business, you can make it easier for your users to find the Groups directory by changing the web address to something easy to remember.
 For example, users can access the Groups directory at groups.your-domain.com instead of at the longer default address groups.google.com/a/your-domain.com.

 4. Migrate mailing lists from LDAP servers

-If you have mailing lists on an LDAP server, you can migrate them to Google Groups using the Google Cloud Directory Sync utility.
-Use this tool to create new groups for any mailing lists on your LDAP server that you want to use with your organization's G Suite account.
-Directory Sync synchronizes only groups and their memberships, not the contents or settings of the groups.
+If you have mailing lists on an LDAP server, you can migrate them to Google Groups using Google Cloud Directory Sync (GCDS).
+Using this tool, you can create groups for the mailing lists on your LDAP server.
+GCDS synchronizes only groups and their memberships, not group contents or settings.
+Learn more about GCDS.